dlang-community/discussions/README.md

 ### Popularity

-Q: Is there enough interest from the general public, s.t. it is "worth maintaining"?
+Q: Is there enough interest from the D community, s.t. it is "worth maintaining"?

 ### Competition